CAIDA/catalog-data/sources/recipe/how_to_parse_ipv6_dns_names/README.md

   - The IPv6 DNS Names dataset provides fully-qualified domain names for IPv6 addresses seen in the traces of the IPv6 Topology Dataset.
 - What is DNS Names Dataset used for?
   - DNS names are useful for obtaining additional information about routers and hosts making up the Internet topology.
-    - For example, DNS names of routers often encode the link type (backbone vs. access), link capacity, Point of Presence (PoP), and geographic location.
+    - For example, DNS names of routers often encode the link type: backbone vs. access, link capacity, Point of Presence (PoP), and geographic location.

 ### DNS Names File Format: